Vacations and holidays for B.C. government employees

 Last updated: February 16, 2018

 The number of vacation days available to you is based on the bargaining unit, your employment status and how many years you have been in the BC Public Service.
-For more, see Annual Vacation Entitlement.
+For more, review Annual vacation entitlement.

-- Bargaining unit employees in the BCGEU, PEA or Nurses Union can bank and carry over up to a maximum of 10 days of unused vacation.
+- Bargaining unit employees in the BCGEU, PEA or BCNU can bank and carry over up to a maximum of 10 days (70 hours) of unused vacation.
 Vacation not taken that exceeds this amount is archived and may not be cashed out except upon resignation, retirement or termination.
 Refer to collective agreement provisions for complete details on vacation rules

 - Excluded employees may choose to carry over unused vacation and/or have it paid out.
 Any previous vacation remaining at the end of the carry over year will automatically be paid out.
-Refer to Terms and Conditions of Employment for Excluded Employees and Appointees for complete details on vacation rules
+Refer to Terms and Conditions of Employment for Excluded Employees and Appointees Part 08 –Vacation (PDF, 116KB) for complete details on vacation rules

 - Where applicable, reimbursement for expenses incurred by the employee’s family when they must travel due to the employee being called back to work